Ogutu01/Microsoft-Studio/README.md

 ### Summary of Conclusions

 1. **Language Choice**: English-language films consistently lead in global box office earnings.
 Microsoft should prioritize English-language productions to tap into a broad audience.
+Microsoft should consider producing a significant portion of its movie portfolio in English to tap into this broad audience.

 2. **Budget Allocation**: There is a strong positive correlation between production budgets and earnings.
 Strategic budget allocation is crucial for maximizing revenue.
+To maximize revenue, Microsoft should carefully manage and spend its budgets.
+The remarkably strong correlation between domestic and international box office revenue shows that films that do well domestically also frequently do well internationally.
+Microsoft may use its local success to broaden its appeal internationally.

 3. **Competition Awareness**: Understanding the competitive landscape is vital.
 Microsoft should study successful studios and explore collaboration opportunities to establish a strong presence in the industry.

----

-This document provides a structured overview of Microsoft's cinematic endeavor, including key business questions, data sources, data description, and grouped visualizations as per your request.
+Microsoft ought to be aware of the market share and effective strategies of other significant studios.
+To increase its influence and reach, chances for partnership with other studios or distribution channels can also be investigated.